Trade Promotion (Pt1) Sell-In, Sell-Out, or SELL-AT!

 Refurb/Extensions makes up the bulk of the project work and creates numerous sales opportunities for suppliers of building products.

-Price is always a key buying decision motivator, but experience has taught us that availability, especially next day delivery direct to site, can be used as a USP when there is little difference in product spec.
+However, experience has taught us that availability, especially next day delivery direct to site, can be used as a USP when there is little difference in product spec.

 This is a customer group we know well; check out our work for National Domelight Company, NDC Garage Doors, and Coxdome.